-The school follows the New National Curriculum, during the English lesson work is based on writing, reading, spelling, grammar, speaking and listening, phonic work, and handwriting.
+The school follows the New National Curriculum, during the literacy lesson work is based on writing, reading, spelling, grammar, speaking and listening, phonic work, and handwriting.
 Opportunities are offered to practice and develop these skills.
 The school believes reading is of paramount importance and devotes much time and effort to ensuring that children enjoy reading and read as soon as they are able.
 The enjoyment of books and reading is encouraged right from the beginning through the provision of a wide range of books both in the classroom and in the library.
-We use the popular reading schemes 'Read Write Inc' 'Oxford Reading Tree' which is also supplemented by a range of books comprising of fiction and non- fiction books from our Accelerated Reader System.
+We use one main commercial reading scheme, "Oxford Reading Tree" and this scheme is supplemented by a range of books comprising of fiction and non-fiction books.

-Parents of EY and KS 1 children are asked to purchase a school reading folder, and this holds your child's reading books and reading diary.
+Parents are asked to purchase a school reading folder and this holds your child's reading books and reading diary.
 This is an important home/school link providing a record of books read, with space for comments from parents and teachers.

-A clear and legible cursive style of handwriting is taught, and the children are given opportunities to write for a range of audiences in a variety of contexts including both fiction and non-fiction.
+A clear and legible cursive style of handwriting is taught and the children are given opportunities to write for a range of audiences in a variety of contexts including both fiction and non-fiction.
 From the earliest stages of beginning writing their efforts are valued and we plan opportunities and experiences to move them towards independence.
 Speaking and listening skills are integral to the process of developing understanding.
 Children are encouraged to speak clearly and audibly in a range of situations, and to take account of their listeners.
 They are also encouraged to listen with concentration, in order to identify the main points of what they have heard.